-Active Members - The Dojo exists primarily to serve the expectations of its Active Members.
-Active Members have met all Membership Requirements and are current on all Membership Dues to the Dojo.

-All Active Members age 16 or above will have one vote on matters put before the Dojo's Annual General Meeting (AGM).
+Active Members -The Dojo exists primarily to serve the expectations of its Active Members.
+Active Members have met all Membership Requirements and are current on all Membership Dues to the Dojo 4.
+All Active Members age 16 or above that have paid dues for at least 3 months prior will have one vote on matters put before the Dojo's Annual General Meeting (AGM).

-Young Members - Young Members are Active Members under the age of 16.
+Young Members - Young Members are Active Members under the age of 16 but above 8 years old5.
 Young Members may attend the AGM but will not vote.